-Communities have been left without a social activity and these bingo halls have in the main been replaced with nothing apart from empty buildings.
+Communities get left without a social activity, and these bingo halls have been replaced with nothing apart from empty buildings.

 The current Coalition Government has dragged its heels preferring to keep the Tax Revenues coming in and not heeding the Big Society calls that David Cameron made.

-There is no reason for Bingo to be taxed at 20% when Horse Racing and Casino activities are taxed at 15%.
-This is simply a case of using the most popular form of entertainment in the UK, that is the game of bingo, to generate extra taxation revenues.
+There is no reason for Bingo to be taxed at 20% when Horse Racing and Casino activities get taxed at 15%.
+It is a case of using the most popular form of entertainment in the UK, that is the game of bingo, to generate extra taxation revenues.